TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/getting-started-unity.md

 ## For iOS

 ### Modify Xcode Build Settings
-* To use TOAST SDK for iOS, add settings as below in Xcode.
+* To use NHN Cloud SDK for iOS, add settings as below in Xcode.

 #### Other Linker Flag
 * Add **-ObjC**, **-lc++**  to Other Linker Flag option.